adielcristo/symfony-doc-pt-br/testing/end_to_end.rst

         }
     }

-You can then run this test by using PHPUnit, like you would do for any other
+You can then run this test using PHPUnit, like you would for any other test:
-test:

 .. code-block:: terminal